giantswarm/docs/src/content/security/operational-layers/index.md

   - Who has access to the infrastructure layer?
   - What is the Giant Swarm management cluster?
   - Who has access to the Giant Swarm management cluster?
-  - What is the Giant Swarm API?
+  - What is the Giant Swarm REST API?
-  - Who has access to the Giant Swarm API?
+  - Who has access to the Giant Swarm REST API?
   - What is the Giant Swarm user space?
   - Who has access to the Giant Swarm user space?
   - How is the Giant Swarm infrastructure layer accessed?